Dear SaaStr: Can Founders Force a Reluctant VC to Exit (Assuming There is a Reasonable Return for All)?

 Smaller funds rarely have a bunch of CEOs waiting to join portfolio companies.
 Large funds usually do.

-But in the end, if you are doing reasonably well, haven’t raised a ton of capital, and want to sell for > 3x the amount of capital raised … the VCs in the end should let you sell.
+But in the end, if you are doing reasonably well, haven’t raised a ton of capital, and want to sell for > 3x the amount of capital raised … the VCs, in the end, should let you sell.
 Because they’ll make money, and the alternative is, they may have to run it.
+Have an honest, or at least mostly honest, discussion here once you have a real offer to sell.
+You may be encouraged to push on, and say No. But in the end, most VCs are OK with any deal where they make money.
+Even if they’d prefer to roll the dice.

 Personal example: in my first startup, we sold for $50m after 12.5 months.
 The VCs make a quick 5x, but it didn’t “return the fund” for any of them.
 They would have preferred we not sell.
 But, it was the right decision.